| | Because in our 12 months in government we set an

 investor confidence.
 We had placed major emphasis on infrastructure

 development, substantially increasing the allocation for it.
+FLP will continue this emphasis on infrastructure

 development so that people can enjoy safe roads, clean and uninterrupted